Nutrition Counseling for Addiction Recovery

-Nutrition counseling is an integral part of addiction recovery.
+Nutrition counseling has shown to significantly enhance recovery rates for those who participate in long-term treatment programs.
+It is an integrated part of addiction recovery.
+According to research, the most effective treatment programs would lose their efficacy without some tangible form of nutrition advice.
 Living an addictive lifestyle often means destructive, self-harming behaviors.
-Typically, these behaviors are unintentional and using drugs or alcohol becomes the sole focus of the individual.
+Typically, these behaviors are unintentional, and using drugs or alcohol becomes the sole focus of the individual.
 However, persistent, self-inflicting behaviors can take their toll on the body and mind of a person.
 Often, one of the patterns of self-harming behaviors is over or under-eating.
 While malnourishment is common for the individual struggling with addiction, it’s important that these behaviors be identified and addressed during Florida drug rehab.
-This way, healthy means nutrition so new eating habits can develop.
-Additionally, individuals can live lives in recovery and boost their chances of successful sobriety.
+Being healthy means understanding what nutrition is and how it can help repair addiction harm.

 Everyone has heard the saying, “you are what you eat”.
-While you may not literally turn into a carrot or slice of pizza, your body does respond to how you eat.
+While you may not literally turn into a carrot or slice of pizza, your body does respond to what you eat.
 Undernourishment can affect sleep, disturb mood, and reduce the effectiveness of the immune system–leading to health issues.
 Typically, individuals develop unhealthy nutritional habits during their time using addictive substances and need to learn about the importance of nutrition.
 Once the importance of nutrition is understood, clients will be more open to learning and establishing new eating habits.
 Plus, implementation of nutritional habits and physical activity during treatment can help establish new and healthy lifestyles.
+It is here that clients are guided to not just learn about nutrition, but also to learn to shop effectively for healthy groceries and cook well-balanced meals within a budget.

 Get on the "Path" to Recovery